bertrandrichard01/python-scripts/README.md

 ### 2. Add data in functions of 4 possible cases:

 #### Case 1: the plot of land geometry is unchanged
-Condition: Only one GPS point is contained in the polygon.;
+Condition: Only one GPS point is contained in the polygon.

 Set the new land use code in the new year field.